fluidecho/kurunt/README.md

 #### Results

 Results depend a little bit on what you mean by 'message processing', I mean it to be from ingestion (input) to worker (test) to store (stream) - around 30,000 (upto 50,000) messages per second on a single machine to fully process with a sub 1 second latency.
 It can ingest (input) data much faster in the 100,000s messages per second.
-It will also depend a lot on the amount of work you are getting your 'worker' to do, JSON.parse is much faster than RegExp for example.
+It will also depend on the amount of work you are getting your 'worker' to do, JSON.parse is much faster than RegExp for example.
+The topology you set will also determin performance.

 ## Module